WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 ### 2. Add the `additional_search_views` feature flag

 The flag should be switchable, and off by default.
+This will mean that the changes are visible on [staging](https://staging.openverse.org) when the flag is switched on using the preferences page.
+When the features are stable, we will turn the flag on to test the new views in production.
+After we conclude that the project is successful, we will remove the flag and the conditional rendering.

 ### 3. Nuxt store and API request changes